 The pincer grasp is also important for future handwriting skills like pencil grasp.
 We will look at ways you can work with older children on pincer grasp below.

-The inferior pincer grasp will develop around 8 to 9 months old with the pincer grasp refined around 10-12 months of age.
-This is when a baby begins to grasp smaller objects such as finger foods and need a more precise grasp in order to be successful.
-You can also have your baby practice this skill in many ways, which we are going to look at below.
+The inferior pincer grasp will develop around 8 to 9 months old with the neat pincer grasp refined around 10-12 months of age.
+This is when a baby begins to grasp smaller objects such as finger foods and needs a more precise grasp in order to be successful.

 Pincer Grasp Activities for Baby

-- Play with blocks (you can read my developmental activities with blocks post here)
+- Play with blocks – you can read my developmental activities with blocks

-- Finger foods (introduce a variety of shapes and textures when your baby is ready for them)
+- Finger foods – introduce a variety of shapes and textures when your baby is ready for them such as cheerios, long pieces of fruit or vegetables, or anything that encourages self-feeding.
+This can also include introducing utensils for eating

 - Pulling tissues out of a tissue box